- Latest observations of the Sinpo South Shipyard show a return to its status quo of low-level activity.

 There are no visible indications in the current image that the highly anticipated “newly built submarine”—North Korea’s first true ballistic missile submarine—has been launched.

-The September activity (e.g., presence of large crane and trailer, presence of vehicles at the static test stand, etc.) that was suggestive, but not conclusive, of preparations for an upcoming test of a Pukkuksong-3 submarine launched ballistic missile (SLBM) from the submersible test stand barge is no longer observed.
+The September activity (e.g., presence of large crane and trailer, presence of vehicles at the pop-up test stand, etc.) that was suggestive, but not conclusive, of preparations for an upcoming test of a Pukkuksong-3 submarine launched ballistic missile (SLBM) from the submersible test stand barge is no longer observed.
 The explanations for why the previously observed activity didn’t result in an actual SLBM test launch are numerous.
 However, the following appear to be among the more likely,

 - The previously observed activity was related to maintenance of the existing SINPO-class SSBA or submersible test stand barge rather than a test launch;